thelimonadee/WordleSolverExtension/README.md

 Below are the commands you can run in VS Code or any terminal inside the project directory.

 ## 1. Autonomous Simulation Mode:
-Runs the AI agent automatically on many target words (similar to the original repo’s wordle_runner.py) and outputs:
+Runs the AI agent automatically on many target words (nyt list of words, similar to the original repo’s wordle_runner.py) and outputs:
 * per-game results,
 * overall stats (mean guesses, distribution),
 * a TXT summary, a PNG bar chart,